mmiranda222/.statsuite/content/getting started/framework.md

 ### short description
 This web service is used for statistical data structures for their upload and download to and from a .Stat Core Data Store.
+It is based on the SDMX compliant REST web service developed by Eurostat and (through a plugin - see below) enriched with an access to a .Stat Core data storage.
+The web service allows for retrieval of data structures and data and for submission of data structures.

 ### demo (light)
 1. go to http://nsi.qa.core.oecd.redpelicans.com/ (tenant: oecd, env: qa)